-If you only use 1 or 2 bumpers and then load up a couple hundred lbs of iron plates too, all of that force is distributed into your bumper plates only.
+If you only use 1 or 2 bumpers and then load up a couple of hundred lbs of iron plates too, all of that force is distributed into your bumper plates only.

 That’s too much weight over a small surface, so it’s very possible to damage your bumper plates like that.

 If you aren’t dropping your bar, you can do whatever you want.